The operator’s total distribution for good causes was NOK6.29bn, which was 1.9% more than in 2020.

 In addition to the Tippenøkkelen funds, Norsk Tipping distributed a further NOK737m towards grassroots initiatives, plus NOK36m in bingo profits towards good causes – as required for all Norwegian bingo operators.

 In addition, it distributed NOK17m towards an action plan to combat gambling addiction.
 On top of this distribution, the Ministry of Culture and Gender Equality has decided to add an extra NOK8m.

 “Tens of thousands of Norwegians are destroying their own finances and inflicting great problems on themselves and their families as a result of a difficult relationship with gambling,” minister of Culture and Gender Equality Anette Trettebergstuen said.
 “We are now strengthening our efforts so that the total allocation for measures against gambling problems is as much as NOK2m.”

 Trettebergstuen added that work to combat gambling harm was particularly important following the results of a study which estimated the total cost of gambling harm in the country to be NOK5.14bn per year.

 “These are worrying figures, which I take very seriously,” she said.
 “Therefore, I am glad that we in Norway have regulated gambling within an exclusive rights model, which offers gambling in responsible forms to limit and prevent gambling problems.

 “This is too long to wait for those who struggle with gambling problems,” Trettebergstuen continued.
-“These are individuals who experience being in a crisis, and who have families and relatives who are also affected by this.
-Fortunately, there are organizations and research environments that do an invaluable job in the fight against gambling addiction, but these need increased funding to be able to continue and intensify this work.
+“These are individuals who experience being in a crisis and who have families and relatives who are also affected by this.
+Fortunately, there are organisations and research environments that do an invaluable job in the fight against gambling addiction, but these need increased funding to be able to continue and intensify this work.